 THE DREAM.
 Choreographer: Frederick Ashton.
 Music: Felix Mendelssohn.
 Story: W. Shakespeare.

-The Dream, a one act-ballet adapted from Shakespeare, was created in 1964 by Frederick Ashton (1904-1988) for the Royal Ballet.
+The Dream is a one-act ballet adapted from Shakespeare created in 1964 for the Royal Ballet.
 Depicted is elegant Oberon, king of the forest fairies, in a later production.
-The popular music is by Félix Mendelssohn.

 With music by Pyotr Ilyich Tchaikovsky (1840-1893) and first performed in 1965, Onegin is one of the most popular story ballets for audiences to watch and for dancers to aspire to perform in.
 His ballet masterpiece, Onegin was created by John Cranko (1927-1973).
 The lead roles of Tatiana and Onegin, and Olga and Lensky, are finely drawn characters who tell a story of love and tragedy through a series of intricate and diverse dance sequences.

 MAYERLING.
 Choreographer: Kenneth MacMillan.
 Music: Franz Liszt.
 Story: G. Freeman.

 A staple of The Royal Ballet since its premiere in 1978, Mayerling was created by principal choreographer and former artistic director Kenneth MacMillan (1929-1992).
 It is the tragic story based on a true story of the murder-suicide of the crown prince of Austria-Hungary and his mistress.
 The music is by Franz Liszt.
 Appearing in virtually every scene in a three-act ballet, the male lead dancer performs with five different ballerinas.
 It is one of the most demanding roles of the ballet stage.
 Mayerling is the Imperial hunting lodge in the Vienna Woods where the bodies of the pair were discovered on January 30, 1889.

 Ballerina: Pierina Legnani (1868-1930).